 - Going shopping with parents, birthdays.

-- · Sibling unwell.
+- Sibling unwell.

 - Staying at home because other members in the family are unwell.

 - Day trips and holidays in term time.

 - Arriving at school too late to get a present mark (after the close of registration).

 - Truancy.

-- When the child is on an attendance monitoring period and no medical evidence for illness has been given.